OpenNRW/inspire-dcat-de-bridge/README.md

 If you build with the env-dev profile, you can also set some parameters during build, by including a build.poperties file in the module base directory.
 Please check the pom.xml and camel-oai-pmh.properties to see how parameters are set.

-Note on HTTPS: There are a few catalogs that use HTTPS connections.
-However, some use self-signed certificates, or certificates from a CA that is not trusted by the JVM per default.
-In order to allow integration of such catalogs, the Facades trusts all server certificates.
-Of course this is insecure, as it makes the harvester vulnerable to man-in-the-middle attacks.
-But the same is true for catalogs that are connected via plain HTTP (ca. 90% of catalogs), so this vulnerability is inherent as long as HTTP connections are allowed.
-If you require trusted connections via HTTPS, just remove the bean eu.odp.harvest.geo.oai.http.AllowAllHttpClientConfig from the Apache Camel Spring configuration (/WEB-INF/classes/camel-oai-pmh.xml).

 ## Usage